kmhess/SoFiA-image-pipeline/README.md

     -cw    Channel width.
 This is only necessary if a source cubelet is not available, for example if user only has a mom0.
 Channel width must then be provided in the native units of the original data cube (typically Hz or m/s.)
     -i     Minimum image size (ARCMIN).
 Images will be square.
 If an HI source exceeds the requested size, a larger image to fit the HI contours will be generated.
 Default is 6 arcmin.
     -snr   Specify the SNR range within which to plot the lowest HI contour.
 Requires 2 values.
 Default is [2.0, 3.0].
     -s     List of surveys on which to overlay HI contours.
 Only the first entry will be used in the combined image if `-m` option is used.
+If 'none', work in offline mode.
 Default is 'DSS2 Blue'.
     -m     Make a combined image using ImageMagick.
 If a path is provided after this option, it is assumed to be the path to the `convert` executable of ImageMagick.
     -ui    User supplied image for overlaying HI contours.
 Can use this in combination with `-s` and a list of surveys.
     -ur    Percentile range when plotting the user supplied image.
 Requires two values.
 Default is [10., 99.].